-Special diagnostic tests can be carried out, to identify problems that may affect your baby’s development and future health by detecting abnormalities or complications during your pregnancy.
+As well as the general tests carried out during antenatal appointments, special diagnostic tests can be carried out, to identify problems that may affect your baby’s development and future health; by detecting abnormalities, or complications during your pregnancy.

 While it may be difficult to decide if you want to go ahead with a particular diagnostic test, especially since some carry a risk of miscarriage during pregnancy, remember that it may offer you reassurance and give you the option early on in your pregnancy to do what you feel is best in the given circumstances.
 All these issues should be discussed in detail with your healthcare provider or genetic counsellor.

 A number of tests, which are all carried out under the guidance of ultrasound techniques, are currently used to detect any abnormalities of your baby, although these are invasive and carry some degree of risk of miscarriage.